 If you’re ever walking down the streets of Hong Kong and you are suddenly struck by the worse smell you have ever encountered in your entire life, the chances are that you are near a Stinky Tofu stand.
 Stinky Tofu is a tofu that has been marinated in fermented vegetables for several months.
 I’ve heard someone describe the smell of this popular dish as “baby poo”, I personally think “hell” is much nearer the mark.
 I quite frankly would rather eat my husband’s socks.

-One of the things that has struck me as interesting about Chinese food habits is that they eat the parts of animals that the typical westerner throws away, and vice versa.
+One of the things that have struck me as interesting about Chinese food habits is that they eat the parts of animals that the typical westerner throws away, and vice versa.
 Where I come from the chicken breast is the best part of a chicken.
 Here, however, the breast is considered to be dry, and the thigh and leg meat is favored.
 Chicken testicles are a case in point.
 I went to a wedding banquet early this year and one of the dishes I was served was Rooster Testicles.
-I looked down at the bowl in sheer terror and quickly decided that I would risk offense by not eating it.
-Usually in these situations I try and divert attention from the fact I am not eating by pushing the unwanted food around my plate at regular intervals.
-I did decided on this occasion, however, that playing with my food was not entirely appropriate.
+I looked down at the bowl in sheer terror and quickly decided that I would risk offence by not eating it.
+Usually, in these situations, I try and divert attention from the fact I am not eating by pushing the unwanted food around my plate at regular intervals.
+I did decide on this occasion, however, that playing with my food was not entirely appropriate.